Free Consultation: (570) 535-3343Tap to Call This Lawyer

 Attorney Timothy D. Belt is the son of Reverend James and Patricia Belt, and he has resided primarily in the Scranton/Wilkes-Barre area since 1985.
 Tim graduated from Lackawanna Trail High School and is a 1996 summa cum laude graduate of the University of the Ozarks.
 Tim graduated from Villanova University School of Law in 1999 and shortly thereafter began practicing law in the Wilkes-Barre area.

-Tim’s practice focuses on workers compensation, social security disability, unemployment compensation and auto injury claims.
+Tim’s practice focuses on workers compensation claims.
 Tim is a frequent speaker in regard to workers compensation issues to business and union organizations.

 Tim is a member of the Pennsylvania Bar Association, Wilkes-Barre Law and Library Association, and Wyoming/Sullivan County Bar Association